Nadal improves to 18-0 with win over Opelka at Indian Wells

 Fritz next plays Miomir Kecmanovic of Serbia in the quarterfinals.
 Kecmanovic overcame 14 aces by No. 6 seed Matteo Berrettini in a 6-3, 6-7 (5), 6-4 victory.

-In women’s play, Simona Halep routed Petra Martic, 6-1, 6-1 in 53 minutes to reach the semifinals.
+In women’s play, No. 3 Iga Swiatek routed Madison Keys 6-1, 6-0 in under an hour to reach the semifinals.
+Simona Halep advanced with a 6-1, 6-1 win over Petra Martic.
 Halep won at Indian Wells in 2015 for her biggest hardcourt title to date.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports